Park Home – Your Questions Answered

 What else should I budget for?

-We would also recommend paying for some independent legal advice.
+We would also recommend seeking independent legal advice.

-Where is the best place to buy a residential caravan, lodge or park home?
+Where is the best place to buy a park home?

 That really depends on what you are looking for.
 Something close to family and friends or somewhere new you have always wanted to move to?